jharwell/sierra/docs/tutorials/new_bc.rst

    it within), produce a list of sets, where each set is all changes that need to be made to the .argos template file in order to set the value of your variable to something.
-Each change is a :class:`~core.xml_luigi.XMLAttrChange` object, that takes the following arguments in its constructor:
+Each change is a :class:`~sierra.core.xml_luigi.XMLAttrChange` object, that takes the following arguments in its constructor:

    #.
 XPath search path for the **parent** of the attribute that you want to
       modify.